raichibald/ddd_base_project/README.md

 - Fork the project
 - Open PR in your fork
 - Add screenshot and/or screen recording
-- Assing @maxpelna to review it
+- Assing @maxpelna to review it & @raichibald to notify that the task has been completed